rozek/shareableSketchbook/README.md

 But the world has changed since then.

-My idea is therefore to develop a modern variant of HyperCard which only keeps its basic ideas, but changes almost everything else in order to match today's possibilities, but also requirements.
+My idea is therefore to develop a modern variant of HyperCard which only keeps its basic ideas, but changes almost everything else in order to match today's possibilities and user expectations.

 ## License ##